Rights of Protesters

 (Fax) 602-926-4803

-City of Phoenix Street Closures for Special Events Request Form
+City of Phoenix Street Closures for Special Events and Block Parties

-Phoenix's city streets are the site of dozens of festivals, runs, walks and parades each year.
+Phoenix's city streets host dozens of festivals, runs, walks, and parades each year.
 There is a lot you need to know if you are interested in holding an event on city streets.
-This online application will help you.
+This webpage will help you.

 Facts about Riot Control Agents

-Provided by the U.S. Centers for Disease Control and Prevention.
-Includes information on How you can protect yourself, and what to do if you are exposed to riot control agents.
+This page authored by the U.S. Centers for Disease Control and Prevention includes information on how you can protect yourself and what to do if you are exposed to riot control agents.

 National Bail Fund Network